Xooa/xooa-java-sdk/Readme.md

 The official Xooa SDK for Java to connect with the Xooa Blockchain PaaS.

-Xooa (pronounced ZUU-ah) is dedicated to making blockchain easy.
-Focus on business problems, not blockchain problems.

-This SDK refers to APIs available for Xooa platform.
+This SDK refers to smart contract APIs available for Xooa platform.
 For more details, refer: <https://api.xooa.com/explorer>

+Note: XLDB and asset management APIs are not included in the SDK.

 The platform documentation is available at <https://docs.xooa.com>